 Our products and services are used by virtually every major wafer, IC and photomask manufacturer in the world.
 Our revenues are driven largely by capital spending by our customers who operate in one or more of several key semiconductor markets, including the memory, foundry and logic markets.
 Our customers purchase our products either in response to the need to drive advances in process technologies or to ramp up production to satisfy demand from industries such as communication, data processing, consumer electronics, automotive and aerospace.
-We believe that, over the long-term, our customers will continue to invest in advanced technologies and new materials to enable smaller design rules and higher density applications, as well as reduced cost, which in turn will drive increased adoption of process control to reduce defectivity.
+We believe that, over the long term, our customers will continue to invest in advanced technologies and new materials to enable smaller design rules and higher density applications, as well as reduced cost, which in turn will drive increased adoption of process control to reduce defectivity.

 As a supplier to the global semiconductor and semiconductor-related industries, we are subject to business cycles, the timing, length and volatility of which can be difficult to predict.
 The industries we serve have historically been cyclical due to sudden changes in demand and manufacturing capacity.
-We expect our customers' technology-related capital spending on process control (as differentiated from capacity-related capital spending) to increase over the long term, as technology spending is driven by the for more precise diagnostics capabilities to address multiple new defects as a result of further shrinking of device feature sizes, the transition to new materials, new devices and circuit architecture, new lithography challenges and fab process innovation.
-However, our ability to predict future capacity-related capital spending by our customers is more limited, as such spending is more closely connected to the unpredictable business cycles within their industries.
+Our ability to predict future capacity-related capital spending by our customers is extremely limited, as such spending is very closely connected to the unpredictable business cycles within their industries.
+We expect our customers' capital spending on process control to increase over the long term, driven by the demand for more precise diagnostics capabilities to address new defects as a result of shrinking of device feature sizes, the transition to new materials, new device and circuit architecture, new lithography challenges and fab process innovation.

 The demand for our products is generally affected by the profitability of our customers, which is driven by capacity and market supply for their products.
 While semiconductor content in communication, data processing, consumer electronics, automotive and aerospace products continues to increase, the global economic weakness during the fiscal year ended June 30, 2009 adversely impacted our customers that operate in those industries and consequently impacted the demand for our products.
-However, over the past two quarters, the outlook for economic growth, end product demand for our customer's products and factory utilization of our customers has improved, resulting in an increased in the demand for semiconductor capital equipment.
+However, over the past three quarters, the outlook for economic growth, end product demand for our customers' products and factory utilization of our customers has improved, resulting in an increase in the demand for semiconductor capital equipment.
 As our foundry customers accelerate capital investments, we have started to increase production volumes to support anticipated customer demand.
-We cannot predict the duration and sustainability of the improving business conditions, and whether the increased demand that we are experiencing from some of our foundry customers will translate to increased demand from the memory and logic customers.
-As we increase production volumes and make commitments to increase our capacity in anticipation of improved business conditions, we remain at risk of incurring inventory related and other restructuring charges if the improved business conditions do not sustain.
+We cannot predict the duration and sustainability of the improving business conditions, and whether the increased demand that we are experiencing from some of our customers will translate to increased demand from our memory and logic customers.
+As we increase production volumes and make commitments to increase our capacity in anticipation of improved business conditions, we remain at risk of incurring inventory-related and other restructuring charges if the recent improved business conditions do not continue.

-The following table sets forth some of the key quarterly unaudited financial information which we use to manage our business.
+The following table sets forth some of the key quarterly unaudited financial information that we use to manage our business: